Party data as JSON/JSON-LD

 eventtype={nameType} Values for {nameType}:

-• festival – Open air events with a long duration of 36 hours ore more
+• festival - Open-air events with a duration of 36 hours or more

 • openair - Small festivals

-• indoor_outdoor – Events with floors in- and outside
+• indoor_outdoor - Events with indoor and outdoor dance floors

 See also